 I’ve always said that if they ever make a film of the life of Jeff Buckley I want to cast James Franco in the leading role.
 Now, I’ve heard that there will be a film – that’s new to me, but apparently the vampire fop has said he’s ‘obsessed’ with getting the role!
 I don’t actually mind Twilight and I’m not gonna lie to you, ten minutes of the extended commentary section of New Moon and you’ll be won over.
 But still.
 It’s not the original plan to have him strut up and steal things that aren’t his.
 It’s like deNiro suddenly claiming that he doesn’t want Stephen Fry to play Oscar Wilde anymore.
 James Franco will take the role and that’s that.
 Thank you.

-We discussed my Father’s favourite Bible story in Welsh CU this evening, Naaman – classic stuff.
-We expecially focused on the young girl who piped up and made all the difference, praise God for little people like her!
+We discussed my Father’s favourite Bible story in Welsh CU this evening, Naaman.
+Classic stuff.
+We especially focussed on the young girl who piped up and made all the difference, praise God for little people like her!
 I am even littler.

 I forgot how much I liked this song, I wince a bit now when I think about it because liking him became a bit of an uncool thing to do a while back, but this is lovely.
-Chord progressions, guitar, backing vocals all of it guuud.
+Pleasant chord-progressions, guitar, backing vocals.
+All of it guuud.

 Hello there, thought it would be nice to type something.
 I have been sort of revising today, I have one exam on Friday and another on Saturday.
 Today, in preparation I have been reading the play Jerusalem by Jez Butterworth.